 It has also been reported that the firm had lost its credit insurance from some of its suppliers that will mean that it will have to pay upfront for its supplies.
 This has echoes of many other firms that have gone bust where the failure has been precipitated by the withdrawal of credit insurance.

 New Look is the latest in a series of High Street names to look at trying to reduce the size of their store portfolios amid rising pressures from online and discount rivals, increased living wage and a deteriorating outlook for consumer confidence.

 Expensive High Street stores can be cut back provided that the lease allows for early termination.
 If not the only way out is to surrender the lease that can be very expensive or use a company voluntary arrangement (CVA).

 A CVA allows the retailer to determine its lease obligations which can greatly help the company's cash flow.

 Daniel Butters, a partner at Deloitte, said that the CVA “will provide a stable platform upon which management’s turnaround plan can be delivered”.

-For more information on why a CVA is the perfect mechanism for helping retailers then read our retailer rescue page
+For more information on why a CVA is a perfect mechanism for helping retailers, read our retailer rescue page